SebastianBoteroOspina/Kornelious/README.md

 * Python 3.8 or higher installed on your machine.

 ### Running the Chatbot
-To start chatting with Cornelius, open your terminal and run:
+To start chatting with Kornelius, open your terminal and run:

 ```bash
 python main.py